mesosphere/dcos-docs-site/pages/services/beta-jupyter/installing/index.md

 1. Click **Catalog** and search for the {{ model.techShortName }} package.
 1. Select the package, then click **Review & Run** to display the **Edit Configuration** page.
-1. Select **Enabled** for Gpu Support and set the number of GPU agents to one.
+1. Select **Enabled** for GPU Support and set the number of GPU agents to one.
-1. Configure any additional package settings, as needed, using the DC/OS UI fields or by clicking **JSON Editor** and modifying the app definition manually.
+1. Configure any additional package settings, as needed, using the DC/OS web interface fields or by clicking **JSON Editor** and modifying the app definition manually.
 For example, you might customize the package to enable HDFS support.

     For more information about customizing the configuration, see [Advanced installation options](/services/beta-jupyter/installing/#advanced-installation).

 1. Click **Review & Run**.
 1. Review the installation notes, then **Run Service** to deploy the {{ model.techName }} package.

 The package is several gigabytes in size.
-The deployment takes approximately 5 minutes to complete on AWS.
+The deployment takes approximately five minutes to complete on AWS.

 ## Deploy {{ model.techShortName }} from the command-line

-Alternatively, you can deploy the {{ model.techName }} package on the DC/OS cluster from the command-line.
+Alternatively, you can deploy the {{ model.techName }} package on the DC/OS cluster from the command line.

 1. Run the following command to see what options are available for the {{ model.techName }} package: